 If youâ€™ve ever picked up a jar of moisturiser and been perplexed at the sheer number of unpronounceable ingredients listed on the back, youâ€™re not alone.
 Australian-born skincare brand Biologi has only been around for a year yet has already managed to flip the way we think about skincare ingredients on its head.
 Rather than load products up with a heap of unnecessary ingredients, founder of Biologi, Ross MacDougall uses a single ingredient in each of Biologiâ€™s products.
 MacDougall who has worked in the industry for 30 years as a formulating chemist says he became disillusioned by the beauty worldâ€™s obsession with how products look and feel. â€śThere was no focus on the skin and results,â€ť he says. â€śSo I thought why donâ€™t we just put into the bottle the stuff thatâ€™s really good for the skin?â€ť Each Biologi product is formulated with 100 per cent active organic plant extracts â€“ Davidson plum for the Luminosity Face Serum, Kakadu plum for the Rejuvenation Eye Serum and Finger lime for the Hydration Body Serum. â€śThere may be one ingredient in say the Kakadu plum but that has five or six different phytoactives in it,â€ť he explains.

-Bacon says probiotic-infused skincare products are set to drive the newest beauty trend in 2019 for good reason. â€śFor every one skin cell, we have 100 microbes in and on our body,â€ť she explains.
+Bacon says probiotic-infused skincare products are set to drive the newest beauty trend for good reason. â€śFor every one skin cell, we have 100 microbes in and on our body,â€ť she explains.
 Jacob Stanley, Head of Education at MECCA Brands, agrees and says that weâ€™re already seeing more formulas that encourage good bacteria on the skin to flourish. â€śWeâ€™re all drinking Kombucha and popping probiotic pills as we wise up to the importance of gut health for overall wellness, so itâ€™s making sense to us that we need to also make sure we have the right environment of good bacteria on our skin (our largest organ) as well as in our internal systems,â€ť he says.
 As Howard Murad, the founder of Murad explains, “Prebiotics work as a universal support system for our unique microbiomes, [so they] allow for a more universal approach to skin care than live bacteria or a probiotic.
 Prebiotics work by acting as food for the bacteria living on our skin â€” they are like a peacemaker, bringing balance to the skin’s microbiome.â€ť